Reds vs. Padres Player Props Betting Odds

 Bogaerts Stats

-- Bogaerts has collected 34 hits with four doubles, six home runs and 15 walks.
-He has driven in 13 runs with one stolen base.
+- Bogaerts has 34 hits with four doubles, six home runs, 15 walks and 13 RBI.
+He's also stolen one base.

-- Bogaerts hopes to build on a three-game hitting streak in this matchup.
+- Bogaerts will look for his fourth straight game with a hit in this matchup.
 During his last five outings he is hitting .190 with a home run, two walks and an RBI.

 Bogaerts Recent Games